noahthomas88/KingOfTokyo/README.md

 Once a players turn is over, they will pass the dice to the next player

 Tokyo City/Tokyo Bay Rules:
 If no one is in Tokyo City, a player must enter Tokyo City.
-The same is true for Tokyo Bay if there are more than 5 players A player earns 1 victory point when they enter Tokyo City or Tokyo Bay If a player starts their turn in Tokyo City or Tokyo Bay then they gain 2 victory points Players in Tokyo City or Tokyo Bay cannot heal from dice rolls.
+This includes the first turn of the game.
+The same is true for Tokyo Bay if there are more than 5 players
+A player earns 1 victory point when they enter Tokyo City or Tokyo Bay If a player starts their turn in Tokyo City or Tokyo Bay then they gain 2 victory points Players in Tokyo City or Tokyo Bay cannot heal from dice rolls.